-Why INFPs Struggle with Self-Doubt
+Why INFPs Struggle Doubt Themselves

 1. We think differently than others.
+Very differently.

 According to the Myers and Briggs Foundation, INFPs make up only 4-5 percent of the population, so we’re relatively rare.
-One way that we’re different from others is we find it nearly impossible to work in a rigid, highly structured, methodical way.
+One way we’re different from others is we find it nearly impossible to work in a rigid, highly structured, methodical way.
 Instead, we see the big picture, diving deep into ideas and exploring them from every angle.

 Unfortunately, our society values what INFPs do not: hard logic, structure, and deadlines.
 We’re often not allowed to operate the way we naturally do and are instead forced into the box society has deemed “the best way.”
-We can end up feeling a great deal of shame around the way that we process information and complete tasks.
+We can end up feeling a great deal of shame around the way we process information and complete tasks.
 As a result, we may be left feeling unsure of ourselves and everything we do — and that we’re just not good enough.

 2. We’re extremely idealistic.